Chart Color Schemes

 Ballina displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Ballina's dwellings, as recorded in the latest Census, consisted of 57.7% houses and 42.3% other types such as semi-detached units, apartments, and 'other' dwellings, compared to Non-Metro NSW's 75.1% houses and 24.9% other dwellings.
-Home ownership in Ballina was 43.3%, similar to Non-Metro NSW, with the remaining dwellings either mortgaged (21.6%) or rented (35.1%).
+Ballina's dwelling structures, as per the latest Census, consisted of 57.7% houses and 42.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 75.1% houses and 24.9% other dwellings.
+Home ownership in Ballina was at 43.3%, with mortgaged dwellings at 21.6% and rented ones at 35.1%.
 The median monthly mortgage repayment in Ballina was $1,733, lower than Non-Metro NSW's average of $1,980.
-The median weekly rent figure in Ballina was $390, compared to Non-Metro NSW's $450.
+The median weekly rent figure for Ballina was $390, compared to Non-Metro NSW's $450.
 Nationally, Ballina's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing